-PC 300PL and PC 300GL computers are all equipped with a Pentium II microprocessor with MMX technology and 512 KB of L2 cache.
+The IntelliStation E Pro computer is equipped with a Pentium II microprocessor with MMX technology and 512 KB of L2 cache.
 The L2 cache ECC function is automatically enabled when ECC memory is installed.
 If nonparity memory is installed, the L2 cache ECC is disabled.
-(For information on overriding these settings, refer to Chapter 4, Configuration/Setup Utility Program, in Using Your Personal Computer.)
+(For information on overriding these settings, refer to Configuration/Setup Utility Program in the IntelliStation E Pro User Guide.)